MC Payment hiring to fill executive positions vacated after board tussle

-In its response statement to the front-line market regulator Singapore Exchange Regulation (SGX RegCo) on Friday (July 9), MC Payment said it was negotiating the employment contracts with the candidates identified to replace chief executive cum director Anthony Koh and chief financial officer Madeline Sam.
+In its response statement to the frontline market regulator Singapore Exchange Regulation (SGX RegCo) on Friday, MC Payment said it was negotiating the employment contracts with the candidates identified to replace chief executive cum director Anthony Koh and chief financial officer Madeline Sam.

 Mr Koh, Ms Sam and Mr Kim Moon Soo, chief operating officer and executive director, are serving out their notice periods of between three and six months, after they and three non-executive directors resigned en masse recently.